 Selected 2n6027 PUT parameters, adapted from 2n6027 datasheet.
 [ON1]

 Figure below shows the PUT relaxation oscillator with the final resistor values.
 A practical application of a PUT triggering an SCR is also shown.
 This circuit needs a VBB unfiltered supply (not shown) divided down from the bridge rectifier to reset the relaxation oscillator after each power zero crossing.
 The variable resistor should have a minimum resistor in series with it to prevent a low pot setting from hanging at the valley point.

 PUT relaxation oscillator with component values.
 PUT drives SCR lamp dimmer.

 PUT timing circuits are said to be usable to 10kHz.
 If a linear ramp is required instead of an exponential ramp, replace the charging resistor with a constant current source such as a FET based constant current diode.
-A substitute PUT may be built from a PNP and NPN silicon transistor as shown for the SCS equivalent circuit in Figure below
+A substitute PUT may be built from a PNP and NPN silicon transistor by omitting the cathode gate and using the anode gate.